luiscruz/course_sustainableSE/2025/p1_measuring_software/g12_databases.md

 image: "https://miro.medium.com/v2/resize:fit:1200/1*VDoCtgMoTijXbq1P73PuFg.jpeg"
 date: 28/02/2025
 summary: |-
-  In this paper we analyse the difference in energy consumption between usage of SQL and SQLite to give insights for developers in the development phase of the database.
+  In this paper we analyse the difference in energy consumption between usage of MySQL and SQLite to give insights for developers in the development phase of the database.
 After running our experiments and analysing the results, we find that the distribution is not as expected, and discuss why this might have been.
 Even still, we can see that the difference between the two is significant, allowing to conclude that SQLite is more energy efficient under the presented circumstances.
 ---

 # Measuring energy consumption of SQL databases

-In this report, we investigate and measure the differences between energy consumptions of two SQL relational database management systems (RDBMS).
+In this report, we investigate and measure the differences between energy consumptions of two SQL relational database management systems (RDBMS), namely MySQL and SQLite.

 The Structured Query Language[^sql], also reffered to as SQL or sequel, is a well-known cross-platform language most commonly used for managing relational databases.
 It is used to create, query, change, delete, define and control access to data.
 SQLite[^sqlite] is based on SQL as its parent language, but uses a local file system to store the database instead of a separate server process to run the database.

-For the standard SQL database, we will make use of mySQL[^mysql], as it is the most popular open-source RDBMS according to the DB-Engines ranking[^dbengine].
+As mentioned, we will make use of MySQL[^mysql] as the standard SQL database, as it is the most popular open-source RDBMS according to the DB-Engines ranking[^dbengine].

 We compare it against SQLite, because it is the most widely deployed database engine in the world today and is, according to them, "used by literally millions of applications with literally billions and billions of deployments"[^sqlite_famous].